Are you exploring whether Jesus Christ could be the way of salvation for you? Then you are in the right place, and we are very glad you are here.

 Jesus replied, “I tell you the truth, you want to be with me because I fed you, not because you understood the miraculous signs.
 (John 6:25-26)

 Jesus then proceeds to teach them in words they are not prepared for.
 They are hard, confusing words to the crowds, and something happens.
-The Bible tells us that he was deserted by many of His disciples (John 6:66).
+The Bible tells us that He was deserted by many of His disciples (John 6:66).
 The disciples mentioned here are more than just the 12 that you know.
 They are part of the crowds that followed Him.
 Still, note that it is not the “crowds” who no longer follow, but His disciples.

 It is possible to consider yourself a disciple and then later reject Christ.
 Not so long ago, this would have been unheard of in today’s culture.
 That has changed.
 Now, more and more high-profile believers are coming out and repudiating their faith in Christ.
 The reasons are numerous, but in the end they are rejecting Christ.
 About them Jesus says: